 - Post in a facebook group to see if you can find someone in your area with spare milkweed

 - Secret Stash?
-Milkweed leaves can be preserved for future use by storing them in plastic bags inside the refrigerator or freezer.
+Milkweed leaves can be preserved for future use by storing them in plastic bags inside the refrigerator.

 - Check out our suggested milkweed stores to see if a vendor has plants they can ship quickly.